Aggressive Advocates for Young Defendants in Criminal Cases.

-The Juvenile lawyers at the Krupp Law Firm are one of the most experienced in handling juvenile criminal cases.
+The Juvenile lawyers at the Krupp Law Firm are some of the most experienced in handling juvenile criminal cases.
 We understand the ins and outs of the system and have proven to be successful in the field.
-In addition to establishing great rapport with young men and women and acting as a role model through the process, the Juvenile Lawyers at the Krupp Law Firm work to achieve the best result to enable us to help pave the way for a successful future for the child.
+In addition to establishing a great rapport with young men and women and acting as a role model through the process, the Juvenile Lawyers at the Krupp Law Firm work to achieve the best result to enable us to help pave the way for a successful future for the child.

 Defending your child’s rights at this time is key.
 If your child has been charged with a juvenile crime in St. Louis or St. Charles County do not hesitate to contact the Krupp Law Firm.

 Juvenile Criminal Defense

 In most circumstances’ juveniles are charged with a crime that mirrors the criminal laws in Missouri.
 Also, under many circumstances there are serious consequences for a guilty plea or conviction to a juvenile offense which could include prison time and affect school and job opportunities even far into the future.
 It is important to have an attorney on your side who is not only highly skilled in criminal defense law, but also in understanding the complexity of juvenile laws and juvenile cases.